okotaku/diffengine/configs/stable_diffusion_xl/README.md

 ## Inference with diffusers

-Once you have trained a model, specify the path to where the model is saved, and use it for inference with the `diffusers`.
+Once you have trained a model, specify the path to the saved model and utilize it for inference using the `diffusers.pipeline` module.

 Before inferencing, we should convert weights for diffusers format,